PopulateTools/decidim-module-extra_user_fields/README.md

 # Decidim::ExtraUserFields

-Extra features for Decidim users.

-This plugin allows administrators to define a set of extra fields for users, and to download the users of an organization in several formats.

-These fields are configurable in the admin panel of the organization.
-When enabled, they are shown in the user profile and in the user registration form.
+This module allows administrators to define a set of extra fields for users.
+The fields are configurable in the admin panel of the organization.
+When enabled, they are shown in the user profile and in the registration form.

 Supported extra fields for users: